Shinsen Kappo Sanoya

 French

-To amuse and to umami — the English-speaking chef of Sano Masayuki delivers a nouveau kappo concept that will keep his guests well-fed and well-watered.
+The English-speaking chef of Sano Masayuki delivers a traditional kappo concept with modern gastronomic riffs that will keep his guests well-fed and well-watered.

 Restaurant Details

-Traditional cuisine with modern gastronomic riffs — tucked away in Shibuya's precinct, this new-era kappo concept brings a fresh perspective to the dining scene, serving traditional courses with playful flourishes.
+Tucked away in Shibuya's precinct, Shinsen Kappo Sannoya delivers traditional Japanese degustation with contemporary Japanese riffs and playful flourishes.
 It’s an idea by owner-chef Sano Masayuki, who’s behind the counter to present his hyper-seasonal course with a strong emphasis on hospitality.

 Sano is a man of many talents, a figure constantly on the move.
 After training in the United States for two years, he trained in Hokkaido before spending another decade in Kyoto.
 His experience spans managing a school cafeteria and refining his skills in both Italian, French and Japanese cuisine.

 At the heart of his menu lies dashi — the foundation of Japanese cooking — and the finest seasonal ingredients.
-Signature creations, like his herring soaked for days in rice bran, bancha tea and water before cooking, exemplify his attention to flavor.
+Signature creations, like his herring soaked in rice bran, bancha tea and water, exemplify his attention to flavor.
 Sano also prepares his own kelp stock, blending kelp, dried tuna flakes and bonito flakes.
 Even his rice, sourced from Uonuma, Niigata Prefecture, is cooked in a two-lid pot.

 While the menu showcases bold creativity, the drinks are more refined.
 Guests can opt for the sake pairing course to go with the meal on the hinoki cypress counter.
 Sano’s warm presence and natural English conversational skills ensure guests feel instantly at home in this once-domestic space.

 A hyper-seasonal 10-course menu full of surprises, changing not just each month, but also daily.
 Guests will savor the highly popular Uonuma Koshihikari rice, served in stages.
 The main dish highlights braised pork from Nagano’s Hakuba region.
-To finish, pour the braising sauce over the rice for an extra burst of flavor.
+To finish, the braising sauce is poured over the rice for an extra burst of flavor.
 The dessert is a seasonal fruit sorbet, freshly made right in front of guests.
+The course is paired with seven to eight types of Japanese sake.

 A hyper-seasonal 10-course menu full of surprises, changing not just each month, but also daily.
 Guests will savor the highly popular Uonuma Koshihikari rice, served in stages.
 The main dish highlights braised pork from Nagano’s Hakuba region.
-To finish, pour the braising sauce over the rice for an extra burst of flavor.
+To finish, the braising sauce is poured over the rice for an extra burst of flavor.
 The dessert is a seasonal fruit sorbet, freshly made right in front of guests.
+The course is paired with seven to eight types of Japanese sake.

 Shinsen Kappo Sanoya Remarks